The 2021 AEJ Best Paper Awards Have Been Announced

-The 2020 AEJ Best Paper Prizes have been awarded.
+The 2021 AEJ Best Paper Awards have been announced.
 The papers selected are highlighted below.

 AEJ: Applied Economics

 In “Social Media and Corruption,” authors Ruben Enikolopov, Maria Petrova, and Konstantin Sonin consider whether social media could hold institutional corruption in check when mainstream media is unable — or unwilling — to do so.
 They focused on activist Alexey Navalny’s blog posts and the impact they had on the stock returns of companies that Navalny targeted because of their political connections to the Russian government.
 Stock returns dropped within three hours after he posted, amounting to a daily effect of 0.33 percentage points.
 There were larger impacts from particularly focused posts where he mentions a single company at least five times, with the stock price dropping up to 1.26 percentage points.
 (AEJ: Applied Economics, Vol. 10, No. 1, January 2018)

 In “How Antitrust Enforcement Can Spur Innovation: Bell Labs and the 1956 Consent Decree,” authors Martin Watzinger, Thomas A. Fackler, Markus Nagler, and Monika Schnitzer looked at a 1956 consent decree against the Bell System that obligated the telecom giant to license all of its existing patents royalty free.
 They found that the consent decree led to a lasting increase in innovation but only in markets outside the telecommunications sector.
 The findings point to one potential lever that antitrust regulators have to ensure that innovation isn’t stifled by highly concentrated markets.
 (AEJ: Economic Policy, Vol. 12, No. 4, November 2020)